elaemmanuel/astroweb/README.md

-# c-02; Master Deployments of Static Websites on the Internet Computer
+# astroweb; Master Deployments of Static Websites on the Internet Computer

 This is a sample project used to demonstrates how to deploy a static website to the Internet Computer using the [DFINITY Canister SDK](https://sdk.dfinity.org/docs/quickstart/local-quickstart.html).